darmonlyone/MyHighLowGame/README.md

 application like using an Array, ArrayList, Method, Class, FileLoader, FileWriter or even a basic programing.

 ### Why Hilo Game
 I choose a HiLo game because I saw many people like to play gambling game at the free time.
-Didn't play for money, but just play for fun.
+Didn't play for gamble, but just play for fun.
 So I make this game to respond those of people. **We hope very much for your guy to enjoy this application**.

-## What is in and need on this application
+## How is become this application
  - **fileLoader folder** contain videos advertise and file that save username and password for login this application.
  - **lib folder** contain jar file that need it on this application.
  - **src folder** contain java file and image that use on this application.